cosmoimd/feature-selection-gates/README.md

 ## Support

-For inquiries or support regarding the implementation or the paper, please reach out to the corresponding authors (#giorgioroffo) via the contact information provided in the paper.
+For inquiries or support regarding the implementation or the paper, please reach out to the corresponding authors via the contact information provided in the paper.

+Giorgio Roffo - groffo@cosmoimd.com

+## Contact

+Andrea Cherubini - acherubini@cosmoimd.com

+## Version

+v1.0, 2024/10/09

 ## License